Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Quantization for AIF-TEM

-Next, we establish an upper bound for the quantization MSE by utilizing the local biases $b_n$ and the local amplitudes $c_n$. \begin{cor} Assume the setting in Theorem~\ref{lemma: Quantization Distortion for segment i}.
+we immediately obtain the desired bound. \end{proof} Next, we establish an upper bound for the quantization MSE by utilizing the temporal biases $b_n$ and the temporal amplitudes $c_n$. \begin{cor} Assume the setting in Theorem~\ref{lemma: Quantization Distortion for segment i}.
 Then the MSE of the reconstructed signal from AIF-TEM quantized times output in the $i$-th segment is bounded by